How fast is 5G home internet? (& is it good enough?)

 What is the maximum speed of 5G home internet?

-On average, 5G home internet providers typically offer download speeds of 40 – 300 Mbps and upload speeds of 10 – 50 Mbps.
-These speeds are subject to location and availability.
+On average, 5G home internet providers advertise download speeds between 40 to 300 Mbps and upload speeds from 10 to 50 Mbps.
+Actual performance depends on factors like location, signal strength, network congestion and overall broadband availability.

 Is 5G fast enough for home internet?